Posted October 8, 2019

 The medium also matters.
 Visuals are necessarily going to play a much heavier role in a presentation, for example, than an email or memo.

 One word of warning: Don’t throw an image into the document thoughtlessly.
 A poorly considered visual can confuse readers and negatively interrupt the flow of the document.
-Visuals should follow the KISS principle (Keep It Simple, Silly), stand on their own, make sense, and – above all else – complement and align with the text.
+Visuals should follow the KISS principle (Keep It Simple, Silly), stand on their own, make sense, and – above all else – complement and align with the text of the professional document.

 About Hurley Write, Inc.